eBay/parallec/README.md

 ## Features<a name="features"></a>

-Parallec means **Paralle**l **C**lient, and is pronounced as "Para-like".
 Parallec is built on Akka actors and Async HTTP Client / Netty / Jsch.
 The library focuses on HTTP while also enables scalable communication over SSH/Ping/TCP.

 **90%+ Test coverage** assures you always find an example of each of feature.